beyerh/gmocu/README.md

 #### JBEI/ice

-Upload plasmid entries to JBEI/ice.
+Upload plasmid entries to JBEI/ice if configured in the Settings.
 Each upload will overwrite the information on the server.
 When ```Only new plasmids``` is checked, GMOCU will only upload entries with plasmid names that do not yet exist in the respective folder on the ICE server.
 Another way to update the information of a single plasmid, e.g. after editing is by pressing the ```ICE``` button in the top right corner of the ```Plasmid data``` tab.
 See the [video tutorial](#jbei-ice).

+#### Filebrowser

+Upload plasmid genebank files and any files attached as "Attachement" together with a text file containing plasmid data in a folder tree to a local Filebrowser server (see below for configuration).

 #### GMO